isb-cgc/readthedocs/docs/source/sections/data/HTAN_about.rst

 About the HTAN Data
 ---------------------------------------------------------------------------------

-HTAN data encompasses at least 11 atlases and 46 organs.
+HTAN data encompasses at least 11 atlases and 17 primary tumor sites.
-Data was extracted from HTAN Synapse (https://humantumoratlas.org/data-download) projects.
+Data (Release 2) was extracted from the HTAN Data Portal via Synapse (https://humantumoratlas.org/data-download).

 To explore HTAN data, please see the `HTAN Data Portal <https://humantumoratlas.org/explore/>`_.